Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Nonlinear Solvers and Analysis Tools

 \subsection{Numerical Optimization: ROL}

-Rapid Optimization Library (ROL) \cite{rol,ROL2022ICCOPT} is the Trilinos package for numerical optimization.
+Rapid Optimization Library (ROL) \cite{rol,ROL2022ICCOPT} is a package for numerical optimization.
 ROL brings an extensive collection of state-of-the-art optimization algorithms to virtually any application.
-Its programming interface supports any computational hardware, including heterogeneous many-core systems with digital and analog accelerators.
+Its programming interface supports modern computational hardware, including heterogeneous multi-core systems.
 ROL has been used with great success for optimal control, optimal design, inverse problems, image processing, and mesh optimization.
-Application areas include geophysics, climate science \cite{Perego2022}, structural dynamics \cite{AQUINO2019323,BUNTING2021107295}, fluid dynamics \cite{Antil2023}, electromagnetics, quantum computing, hypersonics, and geospatial imaging \cite{Kouri2014}.
+Application areas include geophysics, climate science~\cite{Perego2022}, structural dynamics~\cite{AQUINO2019323,BUNTING2021107295}, fluid dynamics~\cite{Antil2023}, electromagnetics, quantum computing, hypersonics, and geospatial imaging~\cite{Kouri2014}.